micahyoung/bosh-vmrun-cpi-release/README.md

-# bosh-esxi-cpi-release
+# bosh-vmrun-cpi-release

-BOSH CPI implementing govmomi libraries
+BOSH CPI for VMWare Workstation/Fusion using `vmrun` and `ovftool` binaries